MicrosoftDocs/windows-dev-docs/terminal/troubleshooting.md

 > [!IMPORTANT]
 > As of Windows Terminal version 1.10 or greater, you'll also need to delete the `state.json` file in the same directory as the `settings.json` file to fully reset the settings to the defaults.

+## Why is Acrylic opacity not making my Windows Terminal background transparent?

+You can set the transparency of a terminal window with the [`useAcrylic` property](./customize-settings/profile-appearance.md#transparency).
+There are a few reasons why your opacity setting may not be working for Acrylic, including:

+- As a system-wide policy, acrylic is only enabled for the foreground window.
+So if you activate any other window than the Terminal, the Terminal's acrylic will turn off.
+- Acrylic doesn't work if your GPU hardware does not support it.
+If you're running an app in a Virtual Machine (VM) or over remote desktop, acrylic likely will not work.
+- Acrylic can be disabled by the operating system for a number of reasons, like being in power saver (low-battery) mode or when accessing a machine using Remote Desktop.

+## Why does my mouse pointer disappear when hovering over a window and typing?

+This cursor auto-hiding behavior is by design, but can be disabled in the by searching in Windows Settings for "Mouse settings" > "Additional Mouse Settings" > "Mouse Properties" > "Pointer Options" > Uncheck "Hide pointer while typing".
+You may need to restart your Windows Terminal in order for this change to take effect.